anair-it/stanchion/README.md

 Follow below mandatory steps:
 1. Download this project
 2. Do a `mvn clean install` on the project
-3. Add maven dependency to your webapp pom:
+3. Add maven dependency to your web application pom:

 		<dependency>
 			<groupId>org.anair.stanchion</groupId>